 #2 Disc Golf at Camper’s Haven Family Campground

 A short drive south down M-53 you will see the Campers Haven Family Campground.
 For only $5 you can play one of the highest-rated private disc golf courses in the region.
 It’s 18 holes lightly wooded on gentle terrain.
 Perfect for those who are just learning the sport.
-The latest ratings mention that the courses Innova Discachter baskets in great shape.
+The latest ratings mention that the courses Innova Discachter baskets are in great shape.
 The course utilizes trees and natural boundaries to force some shot shaping.

-#3 Golf at Verona Hills Golf Club
+#3 Golf at Verona Hills Golf Club Near Bad Axe Michigan

 Verona Hills is a short drive east of town.
-It’s a semi-private course which means if your a visitor you can get a tee-time without being a member.
+It’s a semi-private course which means if you are a visitor you can get a tee-time without being a member.
 This course is beautiful.
 18 hole championship course in gently hilly and wooded terrain.
 It’s a perfect getaway in a small town country club setting.

-#4 Explore the Bad Axe District Library
+#4 Explore the Bad Axe District Library At Bad Axe Michigan

 One unusual aspect of living in a small town is just how busy the local library is.
 The Bad Axe district library always seems to have events taking place for kids and families, so it’s worth checking out the Bad Axe District Library Facebook Page to see what is currently taking place.